TanyaS08/TanyaS08/README.md

 ## Tanya says hi 👋

-🎓 I'm scheduled to start a PhD at Université de Montréal at the [Poisot lab](https://poisotlab.io) using AI methods in ecology
+🎓 Scheduled to start a PhD at the [Poisot lab](https://poisotlab.io) using AI methods in ecology

 🧪 Commited to (and educating myself) on developing more open workflows